jmarisalandanan/smart_zones/README.md

 This is an old project that admittedly deserves a rewrite to be more extendable,designer friendly as well as add other features like role weights, dynamic roles and procedural smart zone generation which I am very interested in.
 Hoping I have time again to get back to this project to make a more believable living scene.

 ![ezgif-7-00bd9de35b43](https://user-images.githubusercontent.com/3711607/137936629-b28465f8-4c2e-488a-a7d6-ae1490f161a8.gif)

-This project was inspired by an article I've read here http://www.gameaipro.com/